 In other words, I aim to bridge the gap between dull science and practical application.
 One of the ways I hope to achieve this is by using many visuals and infographics in my articles, because it’s such a powerful way to communicate science.

 There is a shift happening in research.
-This shift acknowledges that women are physiologically – especially hormonally – very different from men (of course, this is common knowledge).
-But because of this, other principles apply to their training and nutrition.
-By uncovering these principles, I hope to help you attain your fitness goals.
+This shift acknowledges that women are physiologically – especially hormonally – very different from men.
+Because of this, other principles apply to their training and nutrition.
+By uncovering these principles, I hope to help women achieve the best results possible.

 Finally, I’m proud to be part of the Bayesian Bodybuilding team.
 We provide data-driven, evidence-based information on fitness.
-We also have a Bayesian PT-course.
+Moreover, we have an online education for personal trainers.
 Check us out here: http://bayesianbodybuilding.com/

 Glad to have you on board,